Skip to content

 Latest action: Star Print ordered on the resolution.

 S.Res.
-66 is a Senate resolution introduced on February 15, 2023, that formally condemns China's use of a high-altitude surveillance balloon over U.S. territory as a violation of U.S. sovereignty.
-The resolution was agreed to by the Senate and calls on the President to keep Congress fully informed through comprehensive briefings on the incident and related Chinese surveillance activities.
+66 is a Senate resolution that condemns China's deployment of a high-altitude surveillance balloon over U.S. territory in February 2023.
+The resolution denounces China's false claims about the balloon and calls for U.S. policy to promptly deter and stop foreign aerial surveillance platforms from violating American airspace.
+It also directs the President to brief Congress on the incident and broader Chinese surveillance efforts.

-The resolution notes that the substantial increase in the detection of unidentified aerial phenomena since February 4, 2023, warrants further investigation and attention to domain awareness gaps identified by U.S. Northern Command.
-The resolution does not draw a direct link between the Chinese balloon program and UAP, but it does flag the spike in detections as a separate concern worth attention.
+The resolution notes that there has been a substantial increase in detection of unidentified aerial phenomena since February 4, 2023, and calls for further investigation into domain awareness gaps identified by U.S. Northern Command.

 Frequently Asked Questions